 I have been handling bankruptcy cases for over 20 years in Southern Maryland.
 In all those years I have never had someone come into a consult and say “I just got back from Disney and now I want to file for bankruptcy.”
 No one wants to file for bankruptcy.
-People will try just about just about anything to avoid it.
+People will try just about anything to avoid it.
 Most of the time they try one last thing that hurts them and really had very little or no chance of solving their problems.
 Most of the time these last ditch efforts just delay the inevitable and result in people just throwing good money after bad.
 All too often these clients at some point end up telling me “I should have come to you a year before I did that.”

 Trying to avoid bankruptcy is understandable.
 After all we all have been told to never give up.
 But financially it can be a big mistake.
 You need to set aside your emotions and make a cold financial decision.
 Kind of like when you have an old car that you breaks down just a month after you spent money on that big repair.
 It can be hard to do. but sometimes you have to cut your loses and move on.
 If you about to try one of the things on this list please come see me for a free consultation first.
 At the very least you will at least have a better understanding of the bankruptcy that you are trying so hard to avoid.
 This way you can make an informed decision about how far you want go before you cut your losses and move on.